 Just as there are a zillion different types of bike for every kind of riding imaginable, there are a number of different indoor training solutions, and working out what one is right for you can be a daunting task.

-Rollers are best thought of as a treadmill for a bike and essentially consist of a set of three drums bolted onto a frame.
+Rollers are best thought of as a treadmill for a bike (though an actual treadmill for a bike does exist).

+Rollers essentially consist of a set of three drums bolted onto a solid rectangular frame that sits on the floor.
 Your rear wheel drives the back pair of rollers that in turn drive the front one via a belt or very strong elastic band.

 Unlike a turbo, you actually ‘ride’ on top of rollers, so there’s an element of balance and skill involved.

 In particular, high-cadence workouts on rollers are a perfect platform to develop a smooth pedalling technique, and many pro riders will spend the winter on rollers working on just this.

 Turbo trainers clamp the rear of a bike into a static stand and are driven in two different fashions.

-A regular turbo trainer uses the tyre of a bike, usually rolling on a metal or composite drum, to drive the trainer.
+A regular (or wheel-on) turbo trainer uses the tyre of a bike, usually rolling on a metal or composite drum, to drive the trainer.
 After clamping the bike into the turbo trainer, a dial can be used to finely adjust how hard the roller presses against the wheel of the bike.

-It’s recommended by most turbo trainer manufacturers that you use a special hard compound tyre that’s less resistant to wear and heat build up on a turbo trainer.
-Turbo trainer tyres absolutely cannot be used on the road!
+It’s recommended by most turbo trainer manufacturers that you use a special hard compound tyre that’s less resistant to wear and heat build-up on a turbo trainer.
+Turbo trainer tyres absolutely cannot be used on the road.